Choose another writer in this calendar:

 denied that she was her daughter.
 The case went to court and she won

 December 16, 1965.
-It is said that as he lay dying he asked Sir Alfred
+It is claimed that as he lay dying he asked Sir Alfred

 Ayer visit him and reassure him that there was no life after death.